BIGJ-69/The-Ultimate-Pack/README.md

-# BIGJ Resource Pack Ⓒ 2024
+# PureCraft

-Welcome to the **BIGJ Resource Pack** for Minecraft 1.21!
+Welcome to **PureCraft** for Minecraft 1.21!
 This pack is designed to bring a fresh, immersive experience to your game with realistic textures, smooth fonts, custom GUIs, and much more.

 ---